UtrechtUniversity/getting-started/README.md

 6. Go to [https://github.com/UtrechtUniversity](https://github.com/UtrechtUniversity) and start working.

 ### Command line access
-When you use the command line (terminal or Git Bash) to interact with GitHub it is also important to at least 1 time authenticate via [Single Sign-on](https://github.com/orgs/UtrechtUniversity/sso).
-From the command line you will probably make use of an SSH key or a Personal Access Token.
+To get access to the organization, authenticate one time using [Single Sign-on](https://github.com/orgs/UtrechtUniversity/sso).
+Use an SSH key or a Personal Access Token to access your resources from the command line.
 These keys have to be authorized to be used for the GitHub organization UtrechtUniversity.
 See the following instructions:

 - SSH access
   [Creating an SSH key](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)